lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Find file recursively

-> find-file-recursively was added after Lem 2.0
+> find-file-recursively was added in Lem 2.1

 The command `find-file-recursively` is not bound to a key by default.
 This command opens a selection prompt and lists all files under the buffer's directory, recursively, letting you choose and open a file deep in the directory tree quickly.